CYLphysics/QPA_Typhoon_Trajectory/README.md

 4. run the file `data_processing.py` in the `./data` folder (This may cost more than 20 minutes.
 The data size is quite large, please prepare about 12G of space for this.).

 5. Now you are ready!
+To run this project on a GPU, we recommend using a GPU with at least 10GB of VRAM.

 ## Example use cases
 1. `QPA_ck_64_qnn_depth_20.ipynb`